shiv-sg/azure-devops-assignment-symplique/README.md

 ### 🧪 Example Usage
 - **Archival**: Triggered by a time-based schedule.
-- **Retrieval**: Queries Cosmos DB; if the record is archived, fetches from Blob Storage.
+- **Retrieval**: Queries Cosmos DB; fetches from Blob Storage if the record is archived.
 - Input/output formats can be defined in each function's README.

+---

+## ✅ Best Practices Followed
+- Zero downtime and backward-compatible API design
+- Data retention strategy with a delay before deletion
+- Logs all actions as function output stream
+- Infrastructure managed using Terraform
+- Separation of compute and storage for cost efficiency
+- Blob storage lifecycle tiers (Cool/Archive)

 ---